-One of the best ways to increase employee morale and engagement is to collect employee feedback and make improvements based on your findings.
+One of the best ways to increase employee morale and engagement is to create an employee feedback survey and make improvements based on your findings.
 Research shows that companies with high employee engagement are often more profitable because of factors including improved productivity, work quality, and employee retention.
 As an added benefit, any improvements you make to the company culture will likely help you recruit top talent.

 Now that you know the benefits of collecting and acting on employee feedback, you’re probably wondering how to get honest responses from your team.
-Here’s how to create an effective employee feedback survey.
+Here’s how to create an effective survey.

 It’ helpful to have a mix of written, verbal, anonymous, and non-anonymous surveys.
 You may want to create several types of employee feedback survey, including: